-Intensity Approx. Peak Hour Trips Existing Development: Undeveloped 0 AM / 0 PM Typical Development under R-15: 242 single-family homes I-1: 296,000 sf 177 AM / 237 PM Current Zoning: General Light Industrial (ITE-110) 100 AM / 78 PM TOTAL: 277 AM / 315 PM RMF-L: 966 units 70% Apts - 676 233 AM / 277 PM Potential Trip Generation 15% Townhomes - 145 68 AM / 82 PM under Proposed Zoning: 15% SFD - 145 108 AM / 145 PM R-5: 496 performance units Townhomes 218 AM / 246 PM TOTAL: 627 AM / 750 PM Potential Net Change under Proposed Zoning: - + 350 AM / + 435 PM
+Intensity Approx. Peak Hour Trips Existing Development: Undeveloped 0 AM / 0 PM Typical Development under Current Zoning: R-15: 242 single-family homes I-1: 296,000 sf 177 AM / 237 PM 100 AM / 78 PM General Light Industrial (ITE-110) TOTAL: 277 AM / 315 PM RMF-L: 966 units 70% Apts - 676 233 AM / 277 PM Potential Trip Generation 15% Townhomes - 145 68 AM / 82 PM under Proposed Zoning: 15% SFD - 145 108 AM / 145 PM R-5: 496 performance units 218 AM / 246 PM TOTAL: 627 AM / 750 PM Potential Net Change under Proposed Zoning: + 350 AM / + 435 PM

-- Sidbury Crossing, a proposed development consisting of 288 multi-family units located to the north of the subject property off Dairy Farm Road, was recently considered and recommended for approval by the Planning Board.
-That request is scheduled to be considered by the Board of Commissioners at the October 5, 2020 meeting. - A recent Traffic Impact Analysis (TIA) completed for Sidbury Crossing (that does not include this subject proposal) can help provide general information on the Levels of Service (LOS) of nearby intersections in the area.
+- Sidbury Crossing, a proposed development consisting of 288 multi-family units located to the north of the subject property off Dairy Farm Road, was approved by the Board of Commissioners at the October 5, 2020 meeting. - A recent Traffic Impact Analysis (TIA) completed for Sidbury Crossing (that does not include this subject proposal) can help provide general information on the Levels of Service (LOS) of nearby intersections in the area.
 The TIA studied the intersections of Dairy Farm Road at Sidbury Road, Blue Clay Road at Sidbury Road, and N College Road at Blue Clay Road. - The Sidbury Crossing TIA found that the intersections of Dairy Farm Road at Sidbury Road and Blue Clay Road at Sidbury Road are expected to remain at an acceptable LOS with adequate capacity to accommodate the trip generation from development of the subject rezoning request. - However, according to the TIA, the intersection of N College Road at Blue Clay Road is expected to see a decrease in LOS to below acceptable levels with increased delays, most notably on the eastbound left turn movement from Blue Clay Road to N College Road.
 Any improvements required to mitigate impacts to this intersection directly related to the subject property would be addressed at the time of an actual development proposal on this site. - In addition to the Sidbury Crossing TIA information, staff has provided the volume to capacity ratio for roadways in the vicinity of the subject site.
-While volume to capacity ratio, based on average daily trips, can provide a general idea of the function of adjacent roadways, the delay vehicles take in seconds to pass through intersections is generally considered a more effective measure when determining the Level of Service of a roadway.
+While volume to capacity ratio, based on average daily trips, can provide a general idea of the function of adjacent roadways, the delay vehicles take in seconds to pass through intersections is

-• The most recent traffic counts in the area indicate capacity currently exists on the Sidbury Road corridor.
+- generally considered a more effective measure when determining the Level of Service of a roadway. - The most recent traffic counts in the area indicate capacity currently exists on the Sidbury Road corridor.